nkhakwan/week12MondayLessonPractice/README.md

 # _ToDoList lesson Practice for week12_

-#### _Epicodus Week12 Monday Practice Project_
+#### _Epicodus Week12 Tuesday Practice Project_

 #### By  _**Khan Sahab**_

 ## Description

-_A web site that allow usesrs to add items and add categories and link them together thru ItemCategory table._
+_A web site that registers users with their email and password and then let them log in and let them see the items that are related only to them._

 ## Setup/Installation Requirements